-Describe your brownfields, as well as their proximity to, and effect on your targeted community.
-Provide information about the nature and extent of your brownfields such as past land uses and site activities, potentially related environmental issues or contaminants, and current conditions.
-Discuss the real or perceived negative environmental impacts associated with the brownfields.
+Describe the brownfield property to be cleaned up under this grant, as well as its proximity to, and its effect on your targeted community.
+If there are other brownfield sites nearby which may also be affecting the targeted community, provide similar information about those brownfields as well in order to give the reader an understanding of the overall brownfields challenges you are facing.
+Provide information about the nature and extent of your brownfield(s) such as past land uses and site activities, potentially related environmental contaminants, and current conditions.
+Discuss the real or perceived negative environmental impacts associated with the brownfield(s).

-iv.
-Cumulative Environmental Issues [5 points]
+Cumulative Environmental Issues